Ronin619/contact-list-nextjs/README.md

 Add New Contact Page

 - enter all inputs and click the "Add New Contact" button to submit.
-- Click the back link to return to the All Contacts page.

 Contact Info Page